Tax Benefits for the Over 65s

 - A 50% gross income replacement in retirement is much more like 2/3rds net income replacement, when allowance is made for the various tax reliefs and benefits applying to retirees over age 65.

 - The retiree in this example only starts to pay taxes when their retirement income (inclusive of the State Pension) exceeds €36,000 pa.
-Up to that level of retirement income, they pay no taxes at all.
+Up to that level of retirement income, they only pay USC.

 The figures for a single person are broadly similar